tsalkakis-d/behavior-promise/README.md

 				- **Boolean** function, which succeeds when it returns true and fails otherwise
 				- **Plain** function, which succeeds when it finishes without an exception and fails otherwise
 		- **Container**: Node contains one or more child nodes.
 More specific, a container may be:
-			- A **Sequence**: node executes sequentially its child nodes until one of them fails
+			- A **Sequence** node executes sequentially its child nodes until one of them fails
-			- A **Selector**: node executes sequentially its child nodes until one of them succeeds
+			- A **Selector** node executes sequentially its child nodes until one of them succeeds
+            - A **Parallel** node executes all of its child nodes in parallel, until max failures of max successes occur
 		- **Decorator**: Node that contains a single child node and shapes its result.
 More specific, a decorator may be:
-			- An **Inverter** node executes the child node and then reverses the success/failure result
+			- An **Inverter** node executes its child node and then reverses the success/failure result
-			- A **Success** node executes the child node then returns always Success
+			- A **Success** node executes its child node then returns always Success
-			- A **Failure** node executes the child node and then returns always Failure
+			- A **Failure** node executes its child node and then returns always Failure

 ## Examples

-A simple example:
+Example 1.
+A simple example (prints '1', then prints 'Done'):

 ```js
 var behavior = require('behavior-promise');